Art Therapy & Music Therapy

 Creative Arts Therapy Internships

 MUSC is currently offering comprehensive internships for art therapists and music therapists.
-Throughout the internship experience, interns will gain experience in multiple areas of the healthcare environment to assist in the transformation from student to skilled creative arts therapy professional.
+Throughout the internship experience, interns will gain experience in multiple areas of the inpatient healthcare environment to assist in the transformation from student to skilled creative arts therapy professional.

-Information about the creative arts therapy certification process, coursework requirements and professional career planning can be found on modality-specific national association websites.
+Information about the creative arts therapy certification process, coursework requirements, and professional career planning can be found on modality-specific national association websites.

 Apply for a Music Therapy Internship